digitalocean/netbox-ip-controller/README.md

 `netbox-api-url` | | The URL of the NetBox API to connect to: `scheme://host:port/path`.
 Required.
 `netbox-token` | | NetBox API token to use for authentication.
 Required.
 `kube-config` | | Path to the kubeconfig file containing the address of the kube-apiserver to connect to and authentication info.
 The cluster you want the controller to connect to should be set as current context in the kubeconfig.
 Leave empty if the controller is running in-cluster.
 Optional.
+`netbox-ca-cert-path` | | Absolute path to a file containing a PEM-encoded root certificate to verify NetBox server's certificate
 `kube-qps` | `20` | Maximum number of requests per second to the kube-apiserver.
 Optional.
 `kube-burst` | `30` | Maximum number of requests to the kube-apiserver allowed to accumulate before throttling begins.
 Optional.
 `netbox-qps` | `100` | Average allowable requests per second to NetBox API, i.e., the rate limiter's token bucket refill rate per second